quoteboxqa/api/source/includes/_quotes.md

 This endpoint will get the quote metadata.

-This endpoint will simulate a scenario when an author (user) would like to edit or preview (client view) an existing quote to see as how it would look to a recipient (client)
+This endpoint resembles a scenario when an author (user) would like to edit or preview (client view) an existing quote to see as how it would look to a recipient (client)

 > The request should return the following JSON